 A non-refundable fee of £35 each must be paid by debit or credit card when making your booking.

-You can book your appointment by logging-in to our My Account services and selecting 'Registrar appointments'.
+You can book your appointment by logging-in to My Account.
 You can create an account if you don't already have one.

 You should give at least 24-hours written notice if you need to cancel or change your appointment.
 A £30 admin fee is payable if the date of your appointment is changed.